knadh/pfxsigner/README.md

 # pfxsigner
 pfxsigner is a utility (CLI) and an HTTP server for digitally signing PDFs with signatures loaded from PFX (PKCS #12) certificates.
+It can load multiple named certificates from PFX files and sign PDFs with them.

 ## Configuration
 The signature properties are recorded in a JSON file.
 See `props.json.sample`.

+Multiple PFX files can be loaded by specifying the `-pfx certname|/cert/path.pfx|certpassword` param multiple times.

 ## CLI
 The CLI mode supports multi-threaded bulk-signing of PDFs.